dzen-dhall/plugins/README.md

 1. Clone this repo.

 2. Choose a name for your plugin and run `./new.sh` passing that name as argument.
+This command will copy the [plugin template](#plugin-template) to a new directory.

 3. Run `./check.sh your-plugin-name run` to make sure that everything is OK.

 4. Write your implementation, rechecking correctness during the process using [`./check.sh`](./check.sh).
-Make sure that your plugin satisfies the [requirements](#requirements).
+You should also update `demo.dhall` every time you change the interface of your plugin (`check.sh` uses this file).

 5. Add a section to the plugin catalogue below.

+6. Make sure that your plugin satisfies the [requirements](#requirements).

-6. Open a pull request.
+7. Open a pull request.

 # Requirements

 To be merged into this repo, a plugin must fulfill these requirements:

 - It must not contain URL imports in dhall code.
-We aim to support fully offline usage.
+We aim to support fully offline use.
 - `usage` section of the meta field should contain a complete example that is ready to be copy-pasted by users to their `config.dhall`s.
 - Plugin code should be human-readable.
-- If a plugin emits events or contains automata, it should be wrapped in a separate [`scope`](https://github.com/dzen-dhall/dzen-dhall#scopes).
+- If a plugin emits events, sets variables or contains automata, it should be wrapped in a separate [`scope`](https://github.com/dzen-dhall/dzen-dhall#scopes).
+[Exceptions exist](#exposing-the-interface).
 - If a plugin calls binaries, it should check if they are present in `PATH` using [assertions](https://github.com/dzen-dhall/dzen-dhall#assertions).
 If it depends on particular versions of the binaries, it should contain a `SuccessfulExit` assertion where version checks should be performed.
 - Plugin directory should contain a `demo.dhall` file with a complete configuration that uses the newly created plugin as described in its `usage` section.
 - A new entry to the [catalogue](#catalogue) should be added.